Edinburgh Worldwide 27 November 2019

 Daily Closing Price

-Edinburgh Worldwide Investment Trust (EWIT) has a global growth mandate, and is managed by the Global Discovery team at Baillie Gifford.
+Edinburgh Worldwide Investment Trust (LON:EWIT) has a global growth mandate, and is managed by the Global Discovery team at Baillie Gifford.

 The trust sits in the AIC Global Smaller Companies sector, with Douglas Brodie at the helm of the portfolio.
 Douglas looks to identify companies which are small relative to their potential size, rather than small in terms of their capacity for growth.